rhayman/ephysiopy/docs/api/ephysiopy/openephys2py/KiloSort/index.rst

    the 'group' is a string that contains things like 'noise' or 'unsorted' or whatever as the phy user can define their own labels.

-   :param fname_root: The top-level directory.
-If the Kilosort session was
-   :type fname_root: str
-   :param run directly on data from an openephys recording session then:
-   :param fname_root is typically in form of YYYY-MM-DD_HH-MM-SS: